serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/LocalizationRowAttribute/LocalizationRowAttribute.md

 | exception | condition |
 | --- | --- |
 | ArgumentNullException | localizationRow is null |

+## Remarks

+Creates a new instance of the attribute

 ## See Also